Jordan bounds for volume-preserving Cremona groups: Action on the dual complex

 We claim that the pullback volume form on $X$ along $p$ has no zeros along the exceptional divisors, and hence no zeros at all.
-Indeed, suppose $E$ is an exceptional divisor of $p$ along which the pullback form vanishes.
-Then any exceptional divisor lying above $E$ would also carry zeros.
-Let $E_{\max}$ be a maximal exceptional divisor lying above $E$.
-By \cite{deFernexEin2002}, $E_{\max}$ is not contracted by $q$, so $q_* p^* \Omega$ would vanish along $q_* E_{\max}$.
-This is impossible, since
+Indeed, suppose that $E$ is an exceptional divisor of $p$ along which the pullback form vanishes, then every exceptional divisor lying above $E$ also carries zeros.
+This follows from that at each step the pole divisor remains simple normal crossing with all coefficients $\leq 1$: by induction if we blow up the intersection of two components with coefficients $a$ and $b$, then the new exceptional divisor has coefficient $a+b-1 \leq 1$; if we blow up a smooth point on a component with coefficient $a$, then the new exceptional divisor has coefficient $a-1 \leq 1$; and if we blow up a point outside the boundary, then the new exceptional divisor has coefficient $-1 \leq 1$.
+So if an exceptional divisor has negative coefficient $a$, then blowing up on a point on the exceptional divisor will lead to coefficient $\leq a+1-1 < 0$.
+Hence every exceptional divisor lying above $E$ also carries zeros.
+Let $E_{\max}$ be a maximal exceptional divisor lying above $E$, i.e. no exceptional divisor lies above \(E_{\max}\).
+By \cite[Lemma 2.11(2)]{deFernexEin2002}, $E_{\max}$ is not contracted by $q$, so $q_* p^* \Omega$ would vanish along $q_* E_{\max}$.
+This is impossible, since \( q_* p^* \Omega \;=\; \varphi^{-1*}\Omega \;=\; \Omega, \) as $\varphi^{-1}$ is volume-preserving and $\Omega$ has no zeros.